 As much as possible, maintain your typical routine while you are at home.
 You can start by planning to get up at the same time each morning and to go to bed at the same time each night.
 If your typical morning routine is to have coffee before taking a shower and getting ready- stick to that!
 Whatever your typical daily schedule, continuing in your usual routine as much as possible will be helpful in maintaining your well-being and positive mental health.
 If you are in a working from home situation, set up a designated “work area” where you can focus on work tasks.
 Create a list of daily activities to help keep yourself on track.
 If you are caring for children who are out of school, check out some activities for kids during coronavirus quarantine.
 (See also our post on how to talk to your kids about the coronavirus.)

-Engage in enjoyable activities
+Engage in Enjoyable Activities

 Engaging in enjoyable activities can help improve mood, so set aside some time to do the things that bring you a sense of pleasure or happiness.
-These activities can be simplistic and might range in time from spending a few hours doing a puzzle to just a few minutes listening to music.
+These activities can be simple and might range in time from spending a few hours doing a puzzle to just a few minutes listening to music.
 You could also use this as an opportunity to engage in creative or productive activities, such as practicing or learning a new skill or reading that book you’ve been meaning to get to.
 You could even use this extra available time to foster a pet!

 With gyms and sports facilities closing, you may find yourself reconsidering your exercise routine.
 However, you can still maintain an impactful exercise routine at home.
 Many gyms are offering online classes and exercise options, and there are also many free fitness routines available online, offering the option to participate in “on demand” classes.
 You can also implement home-based modifications to your workout, such as using full water bottles or bags of laundry instead of weights, and books instead of yoga blocks.
 Additionally, you can get some cardio by heading outside to uncrowded areas going for a walk, jog or run.
 Alternatively, you could get some cardio indoors by putting on some music and have a family (or solo) dance party!
 Exercise has many positive impacts on mental health and overall well-being so it can be helpful to set aside 20-30 minutes a few times a week to engage in some physical activity.